Short Course

 Venue

-SC-02 Reservoir Engineering Applications of Advanced Data Analytics and Machine Learning Algorithms (SPE)
+SC-02 Advanced Data Analytics & Machine Learning for Energy Professionals

 George R. Brown Convention Center